david-fong/capswalk/README.md

 ## My Joys in JavaScript and TypeScript

-In my experience with Java from school, Co-op, and [my own projects](https://github.com/david-fong/UbcCourseSchedulingTool), the things I have loved most about it are its strong specifications, how strong typing is baked into the grammar, and the resulting ability for good a IDE to make the task of writing code a better experience.
-That's why as I started breaking into TypeScript and eslint in this project, my heart felt like it was flying.
-Here, I want to share ways that I've been leveraging and combining Javascript and TypeScript features to make my code more flexible, organized, and better documented.
+In my experience with Java from Co-op, school, and [my own projects](https://github.com/david-fong/UbcCourseSchedulingTool), the things I have loved most about it are its strong specifications, how strong typing is baked into the grammar, and the resulting ability for good a IDE to make the task of writing code a better experience.
+That's why as I started breaking into TypeScript in this project, my heart felt like it was flying.
+Here, I want to share ways that I've been using Javascript and TypeScript to make my code more flexible, organized, and better documented.

 ### 🍱 Bundling Constructor Arguments as Objects